Yurendell DeCaster

 Yurendell Eithel DeCaster (born September 26, 1979) is a Curaçaoan former professional baseball third baseman.
-He played 3 games in Major League Baseball with the Pittsburgh Pirates in 2006.
-He played for Team Netherlands in many tournaments, including the 2004 Summer Olympics.
+He played in three games in Major League Baseball with the Pittsburgh Pirates in 2006.
+He played for the Netherlands national team in many tournaments, including the 2004 and 2008 Summer Olympics, four World Baseball Classics, and other international tournaments.

 Professional career

 Originally signed by the Tampa Bay Devil Rays as a free agent in 1996, DeCaster was selected by the Pittsburgh Pirates from Tampa Bay in the minor league phase of the 2000 Rule 5 draft.

 He spent the entire 2005 season with Triple-A Indianapolis Indians, where he hit .280 with 11 home runs and 61 runs batted in, and also led his club in games played (122) and doubles (31).
 He primarily played in the outfield, but also played first, second, and third base.

 He had a productive 2005–2006 winter league season playing for the Caribes de Anzoátegui of the Venezuelan Winter League, where he batted .325 with 17 home runs and 47 RBI in 60 games.
 His 17 home runs tied him with Tom Evans for the league lead.

 In 2006, DeCaster returned to Indianapolis, where he spent most of the season.
 In 119 games with the Indians, he batted .273 with 11 home runs and 51 RBI.
 He was called up to the Pirates twice, from May 21–24 and June 5–13, and appeared in three games.
 He struck out in both of his major league at-bats.
-He pinch hit twice and pinch ran once for the Pirates, thus never playing defense in the major leagues.
+He pinch hit twice and pinch ran once for the Pirates, never playing defense in the major leagues.

-He was released on December 7, 2006 but came back to the Pirates in 2007, spending the season in Indianapolis.
+The Pirates released DeCaster on December 7, 2006, but came back to the Pirates in 2007, spending the season in Indianapolis.
 DeCaster became a free agent on October 29, 2007.

 On November 27, 2007, DeCaster signed a minor league contract with the Washington Nationals with an invitation to spring training.
-He was assigned to the Double-A Harrisburg Senators to begin the season, but was promoted to the Triple-A Columbus Clippers in April 19.
+He was assigned to the Double-A Harrisburg Senators to begin the season, then was promoted to the Triple-A Columbus Clippers in April 19.
 He hit a combined .262 with 14 home runs and 104 strikeouts in 104 games in the Nationals' system.
 He again became a free agent at the end of the season.